Florida Electrical License: How to Become an Electrician in Florida

 Equipment for General Use

 Master electrician certification exams in the state of Florida vary by city/county.
-Generally speaking, a passing score of at least 75% is required.
+Generally, a passing score of at least 75% is required.
 Many tests contain about 75 questions that must be answered within three hours.

 Topics on the test fall into the same categories as those included on the journeyman electrician certification exam, but cover a wider scope of material and go into deeper detail.

 Certified electrical contractor exams contain two parts: technical/safety and business.
-You must register for the exam 30 days in advance of taking it.
-Study materials are available and approved reference materials can be used while taking the exam.
+You must register for the exam 30 days in advance.
+Study materials are available, and approved reference materials can be used while taking the exam.

 Who Issues Electrician Licenses in Florida?

-Journeyman and master electrician certifications are issued on a local level by various licensing boards.
+Journeyman and master electrician certifications are issued by various licensing boards.
 The Florida Department of Business and Professional Regulation (DBPR) Electrical Contractors' Licensing Board issues electrical contractor licenses.

-Does My Florida Electrical License Work in Any Other State?
+Does My Florida Electrician License Work in Any Other State?

 No. Florida does not have reciprocity agreements with any other state.